co360/soda-hol/3-package-the-todo-app-to-run-locally.md

-# Module 3: Clone Git repo and build Docker image
+# Module 3: Package the Todo App to Run Locally

 ## Introduction